milesj/figg/README.md

 ### Booleans

-Booleans are a primitive type for declaring a binary true/false (or on/off) value.
-The value is represented by the `true` and `false` keywords (lowercase only).
+Booleans are a primitive type for declaring a binary on/off value.
+The value is represented by the `true` and `false` keywords.

 ```
-propTruthy = true
+enabled true
-propFalsy = false
+disabled false
 ```

 ### Numbers